Mai0313/claude-code/README.md

 ### 4) Follow the prompts
 - If Node.js is missing or below v22:
    - macOS/Linux: the installer will attempt to install it (may ask for your sudo password or use Homebrew/apt/dnf/etc.)
-   - Windows: you’ll see the official Node.js download page link (https://nodejs.org/en/download/); install Node.js from there, then run the installer again
+   - Windows: the installer uses the bundled `node-v22.18.0-win-x64.zip`, extracts to `C:\\Program Files\\nodejs4claude`, and permanently updates your user PATH/NODE_HOME.
+If writing to `Program Files` fails, run the installer as Administrator and retry.

 - Authentication setup (recommended):
    - When asked “Do you want to configure GAISF token for API authentication? (y/N)”, choose y